az-digital/arizona-bootstrap/site/docs/0.0/extend/icons.md

 group: extend
 ---

-Bootstrap doesn't include an icon library by default, but we have a handful of recommendations for you to choose from.
+{{ site.title }} doesn't include an icon library by default, but we have a handful of recommendations for you to choose from.
 While most icon sets include multiple file formats, we prefer SVG implementations for their improved accessibility and vector support.

 ## Preferred

 We've tested and used these icon sets ourselves.
 - [Font Awesome](https://fontawesome.com/)
 - [Iconic](https://github.com/iconic/open-iconic)
 - [Octicons](https://octicons.github.com/)